Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

   • Navigation Bar

-  o Featured at the top of the scrolling single-page, the fully responsive navigation/link bar introduces the user to all the specific content on the website by showing links to the Home section, the History section, the Specs section, the Powertrain section, the Gallery section, the Videos section and the About section.
+  o Featured at the top of the scrolling single-page, the fully responsive navigation/link bar introduces the user to all the specific content on the website by showing links (hover.css was used to add an underline effect to each link while being hovered over) to the Home section, the History section, the Specs section, the Powertrain section, the Gallery section, the Videos section and the About section.
 It's a sticky navigation/link bar, so it follows the user's viewport as he/she scrolls down the long single-page, allowing the user to easily navigate through the content across all devices without having to go back to the top of the page to access other sections.
 It obeys the combination of colors described on the Color Scheme section of this document.

   [Screenshot of the navbar here](assets/docs/screenshot-navbar.PNG)